nordic-rse/nordic-rse.github.io/content/events/seminar-series/_index.md

-If you would like to code along in a preprepared CSC environment during the talk, email username frrobert in the domain student.jyu.fi at least 24 hours before the talk with a CSC username or from an institutional email.
+If you would like to code along in a preprepared CSC environment during the talk, email username frrobert in the domain student.jyu.fi at least 24 hours before the talk with a CSC username if possible (e.g if you are at a Finnish university) or from an institutional (ideally university) email.

 ---